dBish6/Full-Stack_Java_Sprint_Final/README.md

 # Full-Stack_SpringAPI_Sprint_Final

-This is my very last sprint project from my Solfware Development Course at Keyin Collage, Semester 4 2022.
-My group members were Dominic Whelan, Blake Waddleton and Chris Doucette.
+This is our very last sprint project from my Solfware Development Course at Keyin Collage, Semester 4 2022.
+Team members included David Bishop, Dominic Whelan, Blake Waddleton and Chris Doucette.
+This project is an e-commerce website hosting many medi-eval and historic weapons.

+- Application Details

+Our Challenge for this project was to produce a back end rest API with Spring Boot coupled with a React front end.
+The back end was written in the Java language using object orientated programming.

+The database used was MySQL and AWS RDS for deployment.
+The back end was containerized using Docker and deployed with AWS Elastic Beanstalk.
+The React portion was developed in javascript and was deployed using S3 Web Hosting.

+- Testing

+Testing of the back end utilized Mockito and J-Unit frameworks.
+There is testing of the controller mappings, Class methods and Service methods.